renonesopocaj/quadric-canonicalizer/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Bibliography and acknowledgments
-- Professor Maurizio Citterio's notes, Politecnico di Milano (in particular: the method to bring all quadrics into canonical metric form, except the parabolic cylinder)
+- Professor Maurizio Citterio's notes, Politecnico di Milano (in particular: the method to bring all quadrics into canonical metric form, except the parabolic cylinder).
-- Professor Luca Mauri's notes, Politecnico di Milano (in particular: the method to bring the parabolic cylinder into canonical metric form)
+- Professor Luca Mauri's notes, Politecnico di Milano (in particular: the method to bring the parabolic cylinder into canonical metric form).
-- Agustí Reventós Tarrida "Affine Maps, Euclidean Motions and Quadrics" (in particular for the classification of quadrics using orthogonal invariants)
+- Agustí Reventós Tarrida "Affine Maps, Euclidean Motions and Quadrics" (in particular for the classification of quadrics using orthogonal invariants).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>